SolarNetwork/solarnode-os-packages/solarnode-bluetooth-setup/debian/README.md

 # Services

-This package enables a systemd `solarnode-bt-setup-peripheral` service.
+This package enables a systemd `solarnode-bt-setup-peripheral` service, along with a `solarnode-bt-setup-peripheral-restart.path` unit and the `solarnode-bt-setup-peripheral-restart` service it triggers.

 ## Environment variables